-But writing isn’t all I do.
+Writing isn’t all I do.
 I’ve discovered that one thing rarely does exactly what you need in any area, at least not for very long.
 Writing simply provides an outlet for my very busy inner life.
 Being an introvert, my inner life is as busy as the outer life of most extroverts.
 Writing gives me a way to order that world and to deal with it in a healthy way.

-First and most importantly, I maintain a daily, consistent relationship with God through Bible study and prayer.
-I’m not saying this as a high and mighty “look how spiritual I am” statement; instead, it’s meant to simply say that I know I am completely and utterly unable to stay out of the pit of depression without Him.
+First and most importantly, maintaining a daily, consistent relationship with God through Bible study and prayer is essential.
+I’m not saying this as a high and mighty “look how spiritual I am” statement; instead, it’s meant to simply say that I know I am completely and utterly unable to stay out of the pit of depression without him.
 Without the Holy Spirit working in my life, and without God’s mighty power active in and through me, I would not be alive today.

 I would have taken the small steps needed to get out of the pit sooner.
 I would have asked God to help me sooner.
 I would have let others help sooner.
 I would have let my pride go sooner.
 Nothing really done differently since all were necessary parts of the journey.
 They just all could have happened sooner.